The tough rules and how to fix Amazon book reviews.

 Now, don’t stop there.

 If you have more reviews, you can always add them within your book description, plus in the fields for the front and back flaps, or in the author tab.
+There are plenty of locations to add LOTS of reviews.

 One more tip!